sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 ### Preprocessing

 #### Dataset loading and adjusting annotation
 From the previous description we have seen that the two dataset are in two different format and their annotation format is totally different.
 So, we need to convert these data to a common format.
 So we have to pre-processe these data to convert these annotation to a common format.
-Moreover, there are some redundant annotations in the datasets like "ORG", "LOC" etc. We dont need these annotations. <br>
+Moreover, there are some redundant annotations in the datasets like "ORG", "LOC" etc. We don't need these annotations. <br>

 First we converted all the input text in a common format as language model expect a common input format.
 Our intented format is sentence level i.e all tokens of a sentence are combined in sentence not tokenized like in dataset-1.
 For that we converted dataset-1 to out intented format. <br>

-For our person name extraction task we only need `B-PER`(Begining of the name), `I-PER`(Inside of the name), `O`(others).But as we alrady seen in the given dataset are annoted differently and contains reduntant annotations which we dont need for our task like "ORG", "LOC" etc.So we change annotations from "B-PERSON" to "B-PER", "I-PERSON" to "I-PER" and unnecessary annotations to "O".
-We converted all the annotations in both dataset to our desired format. <br>
+For our person name extraction task we only need `B-PER`(Begining of the name), `I-PER`(Inside of the name), `O`(others).
+As we alrady seen that the datasets are annoted differently and contains reduntant annotations which we don't need for our task like "ORG", "LOC" etc.So we converted annotations from "B-PERSON" to "B-PER", "I-PERSON" to "I-PER" and unnecessary annotations to "O".
+We transformed all the annotations in both dataset to our desired format. <br>

 Example:<br>
 `previous annotation`: ["B-PERSON", "I-PERSON", "L-PERSON", "O", "O", "O", "O", "O", "O", "B-ORG", "I-ORG", "L-ORG", "O", "O", "O", "O", "O", "O", "O", "O", "O"] <br>